Neltharak/blackjack/README.md

 it will moderately insult you when you lose

-i wrote it and i still get upset when i lose
+i wrote it and i still get upset when it beats me